Foto: Inese Kalniņa

 A unique architecture education programme for primary school pupils, Skolnieks Pētnieks Pilsētnieks, has been active for several years under the auspices of the Latvian Association of Architects, gaining popularity in Latvian schools.
 Within its framework, young architects hold interactive lessons for pupils on architecture, the urban environment and creating spaces.
 The SPP experts aim to develop a methodical tool for schools in cooperation with the Minister of Education and Science.
 In the future, this will enable such lessons to be integrated into the school curriculum without the involvement of the architects themselves.

-The Architects’ House accommodates an art studio, where you can learn the fundamentals of drawing and painting, improve already acquired skills and abilities, and develop spatial thinking and creative perception.
-The studio prepares young people for the drawing entrance exams at the Faculty of Architecture of RTU, the Institute of Textile Technology and Design of RTU, the RISEBA Faculty of Architecture, and the Landscape Architecture and Planning Programme at LLU.
-In addition, the studio assists with creative work portfolios for foreign universities.
+Until the year 2023, an art studio, was accommodated at the Architects' House.
+Currently, the studio is located opposite the Architects' House at Torņa iela 4.
+The studio provides instruction in drawing and painting fundamentals, enhances existing skills and abilities, fosters spatial thinking and creative perception, and prepares individuals for drawing entrance exams at the Faculty of Architecture of RTU, the Institute of Textile Technology and Design of RTU, the RISEBA Faculty of Architecture, and the Landscape Architecture and Planning Programme at LBTU.
+Additionally, the studio offers assistance in developing creative portfolios for application to foreign universities.

 The Architects’ House is also the location of the LAS Certification Centre,which certifies architects, oversees the maintenance of certificates, and issues temporary practice rights to professionals who have obtained qualifications abroad.
 The Centre also manages the professional development platform pkpp.lv.